kingAuthor1212/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Write a script that will play the StarWars IV episode in the terminal.
 Create a script that moves all files beginning with an uppercase letter to the directory /tmp/u.
 Create a script that moves all files beginning with an uppercase letter to the directory /tmp/u.
+Create a script that deletes all files in the current working directory that end with the character